-The story of a government employee turned chocolatier and unofficial envoy between the chocolate and booze industries, Steven Ter Horst.
+The story of a government employee, turned chocolatier, who is now bringing the worlds of chocolate and booze together.

 Steven Ter Horst: In two worlds